Calcium and Vitamin D

 Vitamin D

-Overall, maintaining adequate levels of calcium and vitamin D is crucial for supporting bone health during perimenopause.
-It is important to speak with your healthcare provider to determine the right amount of these nutrients for your individual needs and to discuss any supplementation that may be necessary.
+Overall, maintaining adequate levels of calcium and vitamin D is important for supporting bone health during perimenopause.
+It is recommended to speak with a healthcare provider to determine the appropriate intake levels and supplementation, if necessary.

 Supplements for Perimenopause